rohan8980/RecipeRover/README.md

 ## Files

+- **Data Scraping**: Jupyter notebook to crawl every page and scrape the recipes information for the dataset.
-- **Data Cleaning and Preprocessing.ipynb**: Jupyter Notebook containing the code for cleaning and preprocessing the recipe dataset.
+- **Data Cleaning and Preprocessing**: Jupyter Notebook containing the code for cleaning and preprocessing the recipe dataset.
-- **Data Modelling.py**: Python script for building a content-based recommendation model and saving it.
+- **Data Modelling**: Jupyter notebook for building a content-based recommendation model and saving it.
 - **Model**: Directory containing the saved recommendation model (`model_pickle.pkl`).
 - **Data**: Directory containing the raw and cleaned recipe datasets (`Recipes.csv` and `Recipes_Clean.csv`).
-- **App**: Directory containing the Streamlit web application code for deploying the recommendation model.
+- **App**: Python script for Streamlit web application code to deploy the recommendation model.

 ## Overview